NethermindEth/dotnet-libp2p/docs/README.md

 - Add [logging and tracing](./logging-tracing.md)
 - Check the samples directory.
 It includes chat apps, pubsub, discovery, and more.
 - If the protocol is symmetric (i.e. listen and dial share the same logic), consider using `SymmetricProtocol` helper as base class.
+A remote peer does not need to use the same helper type; successful communication depends on both peers negotiating the same `ISessionProtocol.Id`.
 - Need more information about other connected peers?
 Check `IPeerStore`.
 - Conventions and other useful tips can be found in [the best practices list](./development/best-practices.md).